Husband and I journeyed home from rehab, from seeing our daughter in such a place. We travelled home in silence.

 I put a meat and potato pie in the oven.
-Went and sat on the floor next to my husband’s chair, and cried, and cried some more.
-He hitched up in his seat, held his arm out to comfort me, I nestled there beside him, bereft.
+Then went and sat on the floor next to Husband’s chair.
+I cried then cried some more.
+He hitched up in his seat, held his arm out to comfort me, I nestled there beside him.
+Bereft.

-I was convinced.
-My daughter would be damaged further, by this rehab experience.
-I worried she was not safe.
+I was convinced my daughter would be damaged further by this rehab experience.
+I worried she was not safe amongst others like her.
 But what could I do?
-I played movies in my head, of her drunk and desperate times.
-I knew she needed to stay, take what came her way.
+I played movies in my head of her drunk and desperate times.
+I knew she needed to stay.
+To take what came her way.

-My mind was choked with thoughts of her, stacked up in rows, when one scenario collapsed, another took its place.
+My mind was choked with thoughts of Laura, stacked in rows.
+When one scenario collapsed, another took its place.

-I made friends with soduko, worked on numbers, not words, to try to clear my head.
+I made friends with Sudoku.
+I worked on numbers not words, to try to clear my head.

-For three months I went to visit Bella every Saturday, husband could not come – was busy with work.
-Every visit I took goodies, to cheer her, to cheer me.
-She was given a better room, a big one on her own.
-I was pleased for her.
-How far we had come, that I would be pleased with a room for my daughter, in a place such as this.
-She showed me her cupboard in the kitchen, her name stuck on the inside – made me think of student accommodation, lifted my heart a little.
+For three months I went to visit Laura every Saturday.
+Husband could not always join us.
+He was busy with work.
+Every visit I took her goodies to cheer her, to cheer me.
+Laura was given a nice room, a big one of her own.
+I was pleased.
+How far I had come!
+That I would be pleased with a room for my daughter in a place such as this.
+Laura showed me her cupboard in the kitchen, her name stuck on the inside.
+Made me think of student accommodation and lifted my heart a little.

-One Saturday, I arrived, Bella and I had a massive argument, I walked out, came home.
+One Saturday I arrived, Laura and I had a massive argument, I walked out, came home.